 I gave her our address.
 “Just ask for me when you arrive.
 It shouldn’t take more than a few minutes.
-It’s not a long telephone call.”
+It’s a short telephone call.”

 “Alright.
 I’ll leave right away.
 I’m willing to do anything I can to help Adam.
-He’s such a wonderful boy.”
+He’s such a nice boy.”

 “Alright, I’ll see you when you arrive.”

-After the call, I thought of something.
+After the call, I thought of something, and told Jared what I was going to do.
 “I’m going to have the Butte County office send me the recording they made when they sent an agent to the Loaming house to serve June Rios the emergency protective order for Adam.
 Barbara Loaming, Ted Loaming’s sister, greeted the agent, and we have the recording that he made.
-I’d like to make sure that she wasn’t pretending to be June Rios when I called on Friday.”
+I’d like to be sure that she wasn’t pretending to be June Rios when I called on Friday.”

 “That’s a good idea.
 While you do that, I’m going to get back to some other things.
 Let me know when Mrs. Billingsley arrives.”